chinmayhegde/fodl/_posts/2022-01-12-generalization01.md

 L(w) = \sum_{i=1}^n \exp(- y_i \lang w, x_i \rang) .
 $$

 A bit of reflection will suggest that the infimum of $L$ is indeed 0, but 'zero-loss' is attained only when the norm of $w$ diverges to infinity. (**Exercise**: Prove this.)
 Therefore, we will need to define 'convergence' a bit more carefully.
 The right way to think about it is to look at convergence *in direction*; for linear classification, the norm of $w$ does not really matter --- so we can examine the properties of $\lim w(t)/\lVert w(t) \rVert$ as $t \rightarrow \infty$.
-We obtain:
+We obtain the following:

 **Theorem**{:.label #GFexp}
   Let $w^*$ be the hard-margin SVM solution, or the minimum $\ell_2$-norm interpolator: